 Land prices are very high in the Greater Boston region due to the growing population and relatively strong economy (compared to other regions before the COVID-19 crisis).
-By prioritizing public land for Affordable Housing and offering it to Affordable Housing developers for a nominal fee, the City can reduce the cost of creating that housing, net more units overall, and/or deepen the affordability of those units to make them more accessible to current Lynners.
+By prioritizing public land for Affordable Housing and offering it to Affordable Housing developers for a nominal fee, the City can reduce the cost of creating that housing and deepen the affordability of those units to make them more accessible to current Lynners.
+Any project on public land should include a portion of units for households with incomes at or below 50% of AMI.
 Preference given to current Lynn residents for occupancy of new Affordable Housing on public land will help retain residents vulnerable to displacement.

 Intersection!
 Not all public land will be used for Affordable Housing or exclusively for this purpose.
 Some proposals may be for mixed-income or mixed-use development, and some sites may not be suitable for residential development at all.
-An Equity Impact Assessment (recommended above) will be useful in these instances to assess whether proposals advance or impede equity goals and what mitigation is needed in the latter case.
+An Equity Impact Assessment (Priority Action 1.C) will be useful in these instances to assess whether proposals advance or impede equity goals and what mitigation is needed in the latter case.